Spanish verbs: Irregular verbs

-The so-called I-go verbs add a medial -g- in the first-person singular present tense (making the Yo ["I"] form end in -go; e.g., tener ["to have"] becomes tengo ["I have"]; venir ["to come"] becomes vengo ["I come"]).
+The so-called "go verbs" add a medial -g- in the first-person singular present tense (making the Yo ["I"] form end in -go; e.g., tener ["to have"] becomes tengo ["I have"]; venir ["to come"] becomes vengo ["I come"]).
 The -g- is present in the present subjunctive of such verbs.
 These verbs are often irregular in other forms as well.

 Usage

 Contrasting simple and continuous forms

 There is no strict distinction between simple and continuous forms in Spanish as there is in English.
 In English, "I do" is one thing (a habit) and "I am doing" is another (current activity).
 In Spanish, hago can be either of the two, and estoy haciendo stresses the latter.
 Although not as strict as English, Spanish is stricter than French or German, which have no systematic distinction between the two concepts at all.
 This optionally continuous meaning that can be underlined by using the continuous form is a feature of the present and imperfect.
 The preterite never has this meaning, even in the continuous form, and the future has it only when it is in the continuous form.